Azure/azure-service-operator/docs/hugo/content/guide/_index.md

 {{< /card >}}
 {{< card header="**Get In Touch**">}}

-If you've got a question, a problem, an issue, or just want to chat, here are two ways to contact us.
+If you've got a question, a problem, a request, or just want to chat, here are two ways to contact us:

 * Log an issue on our [GitHub repository](https://github.com/azure/azure-service-operator).
 * Join us over on the [Kubernetes Slack](https://kubernetes.slack.com) in the [#azure-service-operator](https://kubernetes.slack.com/archives/C046DEVLAQM) channel.
 (Don't have an account?
 [Sign up here](https://slack.k8s.io/).)